Mission: Impossible (1988 TV series): Formula

-The formulaic episode structure from the original series was largely repeated, although the writers took some liberties and tried to stretch the rules somewhat.
-Most notably, by the time of the revival series, the Impossible Missions Force (which was originally suggested to be an independent agency) was no longer a small, clandestine operation, but larger in scale, with references now made to IMF divisions and additional teams similar to the one run by Phelps.
-The 1980s series also had IMF agents using technology that nearly pushed the series into the realm of science fiction, such as one gadget that could record dreams.
+The episode structure from the original series was largely repeated.
+However, by the time of the revival series, the Impossible Missions Force (which was originally suggested to be an independent agency) was larger in scale, with references now made to IMF divisions and additional teams similar to the one run by Phelps.
+The series also had IMF agents using technology that nearly pushed the series into the realm of science fiction, such as one gadget that could record dreams.